pbellchambers/winebrewdb/README.md

 Unzip and run the jar or exe file to launch the application.

-You require Java v1.6 (or newer) to run this. (http://java.com/download) &nbsp;
+You require Java v1.6 (or newer) to run this. (http://java.com/download)
-&nbsp;

----
+##License
-Licensed under The Apache v2.0 License
+Licensed under the Apache v2.0 License

 Copyright (c) 2012-2015 Paul Bellchambers